For the first time in a decade, global hunger is on the rise. At a time when there is more than enough to go around, this is just unthinkable.

 When her husband passed away several years ago, Misozi struggled to provide adequate food for her children.

-Since TEAR's local partner, Reformed Church in Zambia Diaconia Department, began working in her village, Misozi has found a sense of hope.
+Since Tearfund's local partner, Reformed Church in Zambia Diaconia Department, began working in her village, Misozi has found a sense of hope.

 She’s learnt about sustainable farming practices, nutrition, and how to facilitate supportive relationships in her community.
 Now, not only is there enough food on the table, but Misozi’s livelihood is more secure, her kids are healthier, and her entire community is growing stronger together.